lcdb/lcdb-wf/docs/decisions.rst

           "{input} "
           "&> {log}"

-But we could add the arguments to be a single "extra" string and store that in params, like this:
+But maybe we could add the arguments to be a single "extra" string and store that in params, like this:

 .. code-block:: python